Everton held to goalless draw by Arsenal after Ancelotti appointment

 The point has left Everton lanquishing in 15th place, four points above the relegation zone, while Arsenal has won only once in 13 games in all competitions, six points adrift of the final Champions League spot, having played a game more than fourth-placed Chelsea.

-The scale of the challenge facing both new appointments was evident from this lackluster affair, with Everton. under the temporary charge of Duncan Ferguson for the final time, failing to register a shot on target, its only significant effort a second half shot from Dominic Calvert-Lewin that drew appeals for a penalty as it was deflected away.
+The scale of the challenge facing both new appointees was evident from this lackluster affair, with Everton, under the temporary charge of Duncan Ferguson for the final time, failing to register a shot on target, its only significant effort a second half shot from Dominic Calvert-Lewin that drew appeals for a penalty as it was deflected away.

-Nonetheless, Ferguson's caretaker reign after the sacking of Marco Silva, has seen the Toffees come through a tough run of four games, with the only defeat the League Cup quarterfinal to Leicester City on penalties in midweek.
+Nonetheless, Ferguson's caretaker reign after the sacking of Marco Silva has seen the Toffees come through a tough run of four games, with the only defeat the League Cup quarterfinal to Leicester City on penalties in midweek.

 Ferguson retained